cconard96/glpi-camerainput-plugin/README.md

 # Camera Input Plugin for GLPI

+## /!\ This plugin is approaching end of life /!\
+As I focus more on GLPI core development, I am phasing out personal plugins which no longer have a distinct purpose.
+The functionality provided by this plugin is available through the [GAPP White Label App](https://tic.gal/glpi/glpi-mobility-solutions/gapp-white-label/) which is offered by TICGAL, an official GLPI partner.
+You are of course free to fork this plugin if you want to take over maintaining it.

 This ties into the global search box, Physical Inventory plugin's search box, and my Asset Audit plugin's search box and allows you to use your camera as a digital barcode reader.
 Since browsers can only use webcams/cameras in a secure context, you must be connected to your GLPI instance over HTTPS or localhost.